Top 15 Things To See And Do In Sarajevo

 This memorial was named after the 1,667 children killed here during the war.
 It contains 1,667 sheets of glass, one for each child, shaped to look like a parent and child together.

-Learn About the Romeo and Juliet of Bosnia
+The Romeo and Juliet of Bosnia

 This is a heart-breaking story of a young star-crossed couple, Admira Ismić, a Bosniak, and Boško Brkić, a Bosnian Serb, killed by sniper fire in May 1993, trying to escape the war.
 High-school sweethearts before the war ripped Bosnia in two, they thought they had arranged a safe escape from the city, but were double crossed and shot by a sniper.

-Top Museums And Galleries in Sarajevo
+Top Museums & Galleries in Sarajevo

-This gallery showcases photos of the horrific genocide that occurred in nearby Srebrenica during the Bosnian War.
+This gallery showcases photos of the genocide that occurred in nearby Srebrenica during the Bosnian War.
 One of the worst genocides in Europe since WWII.
 Bosnian Serbs were reportedly responsible the deaths of many thousands of Bosnian Muslims, as part of an ethnic cleansing regime.

 This exhibit is very moving.
 So moving, your ticket is good for two days, in case you need to take a break and return.